-The DSP-22-1 detector is intended to be a single channel detector that can work with both inductive loops as well as the new Diablo Control Free-exit probe.
+The DSP-22-2 detector is intended to be a two-channel detector that can work with both inductive loops as well as the new Diablo Control Free Exit Probe.
 The detector is powered by a high-performance 8-bit microcontroller that does not skimp on performance.
-The DSP-22-1 detector has a small footprint and was designed to directly plug into many DoorKing operators.
+The DSP-22-2 detector has a small footprint and was designed to directly plug into many DoorKing operators.

 The detector uses a 3-pin Molex connector for its power connections and the Channel 1 solid state output.
+The Channel 2 relay outputs have separate screw terminals for wired connections.